vc1492a/henosis/README.md

 ## Documentation

-The latest Henosis documentation is available at [henosis.io/docs](https://www.henosis.io/docs) and covers how to use Henosis for modeling and providing recommendations within your form-containing applications.
+The latest Henosis documentation is available [here](https://henosis-docs.herokuapp.com/) and covers how to use Henosis for modeling and providing recommendations within your form-containing applications.